rodercode/Library/README.md

 ## Getting Started

-Follow these steps to set up and run the XandicLifehub application:
+Follow these steps to set up and run the Application:

 1. Clone the Repository
 Open your command-line interface and run the following command to clone the Book Collection repository from GitHub: